Diesel Tank Dislodges, Hits Car In Messy Crash That Closed Route 80 For Hours: Police

 A Chevy SUV lost control and rear-ended the tractor-trailer, causing its tank, which was carrying diesel fuel, to come loose and hit a Subaru passenger vehicle, McNair said.

 The Freightliner driver was taken to a nearby hospital with minor injuries.
-It was not immediately clear what injuries, if any, were suffered by the Subaru passenger.
+The Subaru occupants were unharmed, the Trooper added.

 The crash shut down two of four right lanes, which remained closed as of 10:45 a.m.: